peteroupc/peteroupc.github.io/uniformsum.md

 The following algorithm samples the sum of three uniform random numbers.

 1. Create an empty uniform PSRN, call it _ret_.
+2. Choose an integer in [0, 6), uniformly at random.
+(With this, the left piece is chosen at a 1/3 chance, the right piece at 1/6 and the middle piece at 2/3, corresponding to the relative areas occupied by the three pieces.)
-2. Remove all digits from _ret_.
+3. Remove all digits from _ret_.
-3. Choose 0, 1 or 2, uniformly at random.
-4. If 0 was chosen by step 3, we will sample from the left piece of the function for the sum of three uniform random numbers.
+4. If 0 was chosen by step 2, we will sample from the left piece of the function for the sum of three uniform random numbers.
 This piece runs along the interval \[0, 1\) and is a Bernstein polynomial with control points (0, 0, 1/2).
 (Bernstein polynomials are the backbone of the well-known Bézier curve.
 In this case, the density's value at 0 is 0, or the first control point, and its value at 1 is 1/2, or the third control point.)
 Thus, we can simulate this polynomial with the algorithm of Goyal and Sigman (2012)<sup>[**(2)**](#Note2)</sup>, using a partially-sampled uniform random number, as follows: Call the **SampleGeometricBag** algorithm twice on _ret_.
-If both of these calls return 1, then accept _ret_ with probability 1/2.
-(1/2 is the third control point and corresponds to both calls returning 1.)
+If both of these calls return 1, then accept _ret_.
+(Alternatively, "...accept _ret_ with probability 1/2", since 1/2 is the third control point and corresponds to both calls returning 1, but the step as given is still correct since it merely moves the upper bound closer to the top of the left piece.)
 If _ret_ was accepted, fill _ret_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), and return _ret_.
-5. If 1 was chosen by step 3, we will sample from the middle piece of the density, which runs along the interval [1, 2) and is a Bernstein polynomial with control points (1/2, 1, 1/2).
+5. If 2, 3, 4, or 5 was chosen by step 2, we will sample from the middle piece of the density, which runs along the interval [1, 2) and is a Bernstein polynomial with control points (1/2, 1, 1/2).
 Call the **SampleGeometricBag** algorithm twice on _ret_.
 If neither or both of these calls return 1, then accept _ret_.
 Otherwise, if one of these calls returns 1 and the other 0, then accept _ret_ with probability 1/2.
 If _ret_ was accepted, fill _ret_ as given in step 4 and return 1 + _ret_.
-6. If 2 was chosen by step 3, we will sample from the right piece of the density, which runs along the interval [2, 1) and is a Bernstein polynomial with control points (1/2, 0, 0).
+6. If 1 was chosen by step 2, we will sample from the right piece of the density, which runs along the interval [2, 1) and is a Bernstein polynomial with control points (1/2, 0, 0).
 Call the **SampleGeometricBag** algorithm twice on _ret_.
-If both of these calls return 0, then accept _ret_ with probability 1/2.
-(1/2 is the first control point and corresponds to both calls returning 0.)
+If both of these calls return 0, then accept _ret_.
+(Alternatively, "...accept _ret_ with probability 1/2", 1/2 is the first control point and corresponds to both calls returning 0, but the step is given is still correct.)
 If _ret_ was accepted, fill _ret_ as given in step 4 and return 2 + _ret_.
-7. Go to step 2.
+7. Go to step 3.

-The following changes to the algorithm result in an equivalent algorithm to the algorithm above.

-- Replace step 3 with the following: "Choose 0, 1, 2, or 3, uniformly at random."
-- In steps 4 and 6, replace "then accept _ret_ with probability 1/2" with "then accept _ret_", because the left and right pieces are each now half as likely to be chosen as the middle piece.
-- In step 5, replace "If 1 was chosen by step 3" with "If 1 or 3 was chosen by step 3", for the same reason.

 And here is Python code that implements this algorithm.